Richard H. Ellis: Biography

 Ellis was appointed vice commander in chief of U.S. Air Forces in Europe in September 1970, became commander, 6th Allied Tactical Air Force, with headquarters at Izmir, Turkey, in April 1971; and commander of Allied Air Forces, Southern Europe, with headquarters at Naples, Italy, in June 1972.
 He assumed additional duty as commander, Sixteenth Air Force, Torrejon Air Base, Spain, in May 1973.

 He served as Vice Chief of Staff, U.S. Air Force, from November 1973 to August 1975.
 He was then appointed commander, Allied Air Forces Central Europe, and commander in chief, U.S. Air Forces in Europe.
 He assumed command of SAC in August 1977.

 Ellis was a command pilot and earned the Master Missile and the Parachutist badges.
 He has been awarded the Distinguished Service Cross, Air Force Distinguished Service Medal with three oak leaf clusters, Silver Star, Legion of Merit with two oak leaf clusters, Distinguished Flying Cross, Air Medal with four oak leaf clusters, Purple Heart and Grand Officer of the Italian Republic.
 He was awarded the State of Delaware Distinguished Service Medal by Governor Walter W. Bacon in 1946.
 In September 1980, he was presented the Air Force Association's highest honor, the H.H.
 Arnold Award for significant contributions to national defense.
 As the recipient of this award he was also named as the association's National Aerospace Man of the Year.
 General Ellis received the Korean Order of National Security Merit, First Class (Tong Il Jang) on May 13, 1981, at the Korean Ministry of National Defense in Seoul.
 This award, the highest honor given by the Republic of Korea to a foreign military leader, was presented to the general for his important contributions to national defense of the Republic of Korea.

 Ellis was promoted to general in 1973 on November 1 (with date of rank September 30), and retired from active duty at age 62 on August 1, 1981.

-General Ellis died in 1989 at age 69, and was buried at Arlington National Cemetery.
+Ellis died in 1989 at age 69, and was buried at Arlington National Cemetery.